iternio/autopi-link/README.md

  1. Chevy Bolt EV (all years)
  2. Hyundai Kona (all models)

+Setup instructions coming soon in the app.
+For now, you need to set the token and car_model as kwargs in the job.

 If you'd like to add another car, the code is open source, feel free to modify the code and submit a pull request.
 If you have questions on how to do this contact us at contact@abetterrouteplanner.com

 This code is published under the open Apache license, however the app sourcecode itself is not open.